Still under construction

 (Note: Alice bites.
 Fi has bitten but does not have an active history of doing so)

 Costs: within Waterloo Region.
-Will happily travel to areas outside of the region with a reasonable added cost.
+Will happily travel to areas outside of the region with a reasonable added cost for fuel and time.

 Tarantula’s are slowly entering the sessions: If you wish for any to come along, let me know.
 Handling them is not guaranteed at a venue.